 Acknowldegements

 Special thanks go to Lauren McIntyre and Julia Wouters for their initial work on migratory patterns of trout in this system.
 Brigitte Germann was instrumental in setting up and maintaining the antennas necessary for the collection of empirical data.
 She also participated in much of the fieldwork, along with many other helpers.
 The cantonal fisheries authorities gave all necessary electrofishing permits and were of assistance in the field work.
 Funding was provided by the Swiss National Science Foundation and Eawag.
+C.J.M. was supported by the Swiss National Science Foundation (SNSF-project 31003A-144162).

 References